 - Pick two distinct images for people to draw.
 I have seen great results with abstract images, but anything should work.

-- You only need one copy of the first image (you can just add it to your slide deck), but you will need a physical copy of for each pair of participants (bring 10 copies for a group of 20 people).
+- You only need one copy of the first image (you can just add it to your slide deck), but you will need a physical copy of the second image, one for each pair of participants (bring 10 copies for a group of 20 people).

 - Bring enough drawing paper and pens for the group.